 This was a milestone for the NSW project, which involves the replacement of the innermost sections of the ATLAS end-cap muon-detection system.
 The newly unveiled mechanical structures will support the full system, which will weigh over 100 tonnes.
 Not only will this mechanical structure support the particle detector chambers, it will also provide both radiation shielding and the flux return for the ATLAS solenoid.

 Furthermore, new detector technologies will be installed, namely the Micromegas chambers and the Small Strip Thin Gap Chambers (STGC).
 These detectors are being built in institutes all over the world — in five different countries for each — and will be mounted on the wheels at CERN before being lowered into the ATLAS cavern.
 The two wheels, resembling a pie-shaped object, will then be placed on both side A and side C of the ATLAS detector.

 “One of the biggest achievements — and what surprises me again and again in this project — is how so many activities from different countries around the world have been brought together seamlessly at CERN,” says Stephanie Zimmermann, project leader for the NSW upgrade of ATLAS.

 The New Small Wheels will allow much more stringent selection criteria for muons and provide new detector technology to handle the high backgrounds and high pile-up rates — the two main requirements for the High-Luminosity LHC.

-Meet Jamie, a Mechanical Engineering Technician at CERN who's working on the ATLAS experiment.
+Watch this "Technicians make it happen" video about Jamie, a Mechanical Engineering Technician at CERN who's working on the ATLAS experiment